M4V vs. MP4: What Is the Difference?

 What Is an M4V?

 M4V is an Apple-developed container format, whose purpose is to make illegal content sharing and distribution difficult.
-M4V format is protected by a Digital Rights Management called FairPlay DRM.
-Its primary goal is to sell digital media, which makes this type of file user-friendly.
-The M4V format allows skipping, as inside it supports chapters, to make this feature easier for users.
+It is protected by a Digital Rights Management called FairPlay DRM.
 As Apple develops it, the M4V file type can be found in all Apple programs and devices.
-Any movie or song purchased off iTunes most definitely is an M4V format.
-As Apple takes user privacy protection seriously, they also enabled the FairPlay DRM function for M4V files.
+Any movie or song purchased from iTunes most definitely is an M4V format.
+This format is designed for Apple devices like Apple TV, iPad, and other iOS gadgets, ensuring a smoother experience on those devices.

 What Is an MP4 File?